steventat/lets-talk/README.md

 This is a messaging application by Steven Tat.

+Following the instructions below to prepare your environment to host and run the Chat Application.

 ## Getting started

 To get started with the app, first clone the repo and `cd` into the directory: